 And you won’t have to wrestle with the barrel to get the lead placed correctly because of its double-clutch mechanism that holds the lead in place on two sides.
 This not only adds to your comfort, but it means that you’ll use more of the lead you load the pencil with — no more annoying remnants left in the pencil to be wasted and tossed out when it’s time to reload.
 The Integrity 9505 also has an extra-long eraser and comes with two extras.

-The 8 Best Mechanical Pencils to Buy in 2019
+The 8 Best Mechanical Pencils of 2019

 For writers, designers and artists everywhere